infertux/omniconf/README.md

 # Setup

-Configure and load desired back-ends by creating a new initializer `config/initializers/omniconf.rb`:
+Configure and load desired back-ends by creating a new initializer:

+- With a Rails application, just run `rails g omniconf:install`.
+- Without a Rails application, you need to create a file along these lines (see below):
 ```ruby
 Omniconf.setup do |config|
   config.sources = {